suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 If either the source component parameter or the source component itself is absent, this command fails.

+#### suit-directive-write {#suit-directive-write}

+This directive writes a small block of data, specified in {{suit-parameter-content}}, to a component.

+Encoding Considerations: Careful consideration must be taken to determine whether it is more appropriate to use an integrated payload or to use {{suit-paramter-content}} for a particular application.
+While the encoding of suit-directive-write is smaller than an integrated payload, a large suit-parameter-content payload may prevent the manifest processor from holding the command sequence in memory while executing it.

-#### suit-directive-run {#suit-directive-run}
+#### suit-directive-invoke {#suit-directive-invoke}

-suit-directive-run directs the manifest processor to transfer execution to the current Component Index.
+suit-directive-invoke directs the manifest processor to transfer execution to the current Component Index.
 When this is invoked, the manifest processor MAY be unloaded and execution continues in the Component Index.
-Arguments are provided to suit-directive-run through suit-parameter-run-arguments ({{suit-parameter-run-args}}) and are forwarded to the executable code located in Component Index in an application-specific way.
+Arguments are provided to suit-directive-invoke through suit-parameter-invoke-arguments ({{suit-parameter-invoke-args}}) and are forwarded to the executable code located in Component Index in an application-specific way.
 For example, this could form the Linux Kernel Command Line if booting a Linux device.

 If the executable code at Component Index is constructed in such a way that it does not unload the manifest processor, then the manifest processor may resume execution after the executable completes.
 This allows the manifest processor to invoke suitable helpers and to verify them with image conditions.

 #### suit-directive-run-sequence {#suit-directive-run-sequence}

 To enable conditional commands, and to allow several strictly ordered sequences to be executed out-of-order, suit-directive-run-sequence allows the manifest processor to execute its argument as a SUIT_Command_Sequence.
 The argument must be wrapped in a bstr.
+This also allows a sequence of instructions to be iterated over, once for each current component index, when component-index = true or component-index = list.
+See {{index-true}}.

 When a sequence is executed, any failure of a condition causes immediate termination of the sequence.